maxdemaio/music/src/content/blog/mixing-fundamentals.md

 ## Adding automation to your mixes

 You can use automation to control the audio's volume dynamically, allowing it to fade in and out rather than remain at a fixed level.
 For instance, imagine having background coffee shop chatter in a track.
 Automation enables you to seamlessly adjust the volume of this sound throughout the track.
 This can be achieved through the automation view.
 Select volume (default) for automation, then click to set a baseline audio level.
 Add different points on the line and adjust them by dragging.
 Alternatively, use "T-Latch" to play the audio section, changing the level as it plays, and let Logic automatically add the points for you.

+## Parallel Compression

+Set the fader of the parallely compressed vocal/whatever track to be all the way down.
+Then start playing the original and slowly increase the fader (volume) to blend it in.
+Then it will make the underlying original instrument sound consistent, stable, and powerful.

 ## Conclusion